syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 platform".
 The first step in getting Kratix up and running is to have a hold of a Kubernetes cluster where we can install it.

 In this workshop, we will use `kind` to run Kubernetes clusters locally.
-Let's go ahead and create the Platform cluster:
+Run the following command to create the Platform cluster:

 ```bash
 kind create cluster --name platform \